How to apply

-In addition for FDAPs applicants should submit to the Quality Assurance Agency:
+In addition, for FDAPs, applicants should submit to the QAA:

 - A letter from your organisation’s validating partner(s)

-- A statement on progression, demonstrating your organisation is promoting clear progression routes for learners wishing to proceed to a course of higher-level study on completion of the foundation agree.
+- A statement on progression, demonstrating your organisation is promoting clear progression routes for learners wishing to proceed to a course of higher-level study on completion of the foundation degree.

 The QAA website contains more detailed information on the documentation they require, including application templates.

 The main application document is the self-analysis.
 This should describe, analyse and comment clearly on how the institution meets the detailed criteria set out in the Government’s guidance.
 Applications can be made at any time but should be submitted at least five weeks before the meeting of the Quality Assurance Agency’s Advisory Committee on Degree Awarding Powers (ACDAP) at which you expect your application to be considered.
 Dates of ACDAP meetings are published on the QAA website.